powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 A new browser window will open and you will see the Connect application.
 If it doesn't open automatically, you can open it manually by navigating to `http://localhost:3000/` in your browser.

-You will see you local drive and a button to create a new drive.
+You will see your local drive and a button to create a new drive.

 :::tip
 A drive is a folder to store and organize your documents in.
 Powerhouse offers the ability to build customized 'Drive Apps' for your documents.
 Think of a Drive-App as a specialized lens— it offers **different ways to visualize, organize, and interact with** the data stored within a drive, making it more intuitive and efficient for specific use cases.
-To learn more visit [Building A Drive App](/docs/academy/BuildingUserExperiences/BuildingADriveExplorer)
+To learn more, visit [Building A Drive App](/docs/academy/BuildingUserExperiences/BuildingADriveExplorer)
 :::

 Move into your local drive.